How to turn off emergency alerts on your phone

 The process to disable emergency alerts on an Android device will vary based on who makes the device and any customization done to the OS, but for the most part you should be able to locate the settings by searching for "Amber" or "Emergency" in the Settings app.
 Alternatively, the setting can be tucked into the Notifications section in the Settings app, under Advanced.

-And on a Pixel 2 XL ($849 at Google Store) running Android 9.0 Pie, that's exactly where you'll find the various options to disable emergency alerts.
+And on a Pixel 2 XL running Android 9.0 Pie, that's exactly where you'll find the various options to disable emergency alerts.
 Open the Settings app then go to Apps & notifications > Advanced > Emergency Alerts.
 There you'll find various settings and options available for you to customize how your device handles alerts.

 iOS